 If no will exists for the supporting parent, the state’s particular laws determine who receives the assets.
 If they died without a surviving spouse, then the children typically become the heirs to the estate.
 A guardian or conservator appointed by the court will represent the children in this case and will file for immediate possession to benefit the minor children during the probate process.

 Usually minor children receive Social Security death benefits when a parent dies to replace the income a parent would have provided.
 The dollar amount is based on the portion of what the income would have been when the spouse was living and contributing to them.
 In order to receive these benefits, the other parent or guardian must petition the Social Security Administration.

-If your ex spouse has died suddenly or you are simply planning ahead for the future, consult with child support lawyers Plano, TX residents trust who can answer any questions you have about child support.
+If your ex spouse has died suddenly or you are simply planning ahead for the future, consult with child Custody lawyers residents trust who can answer any questions you have about child support.